dev-taosif-net/ASP.NET-API-GraphQL/README.md

  - 🧠 **Server overload risk**
  - ❌ **Lacks native HTTP cache support**
  ## ✅ Nugget package
  - **GraphQL.Server.All**  => This will install all the dependency.
-GraphQL and GraphQL.Server.Transport will do the work
+Only GraphQL and GraphQL.Server.Transport will do the work

-r.All

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1MzQ4NDAxNCw4MzA2MTg5MzMsMTc3MD
-QxODkwMCw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbMTcwNTc0MTAzLDgzMDYxODkzMywxNzcwND
+E4OTAwLDczMDk5ODExNl19
 -->